dessant/lock-threads/assets/app-description.md

-A GitHub App that locks closed issues and pull requests.
+A GitHub App that locks closed issues and pull requests after a period of inactivity.

 ![](https://raw.githubusercontent.com/dessant/lock-threads/master/assets/screenshot.png)